Updated as of 21 Apr, 2025

 Before we go into the pricing, pros, and cons of each plan, it’s important to understand some key terms:

-- Form submission: The number of submissions you can receive per month using forms in Framer.
+Form submission: The number of submissions you can receive per month using forms in Framer.
+All plans have unlimited form submissions.

 Framer Pricing Plans Explained